Modified defect relation of Gauss maps on annular ends of minimal surfaces for hypersurfaces of projective varieties in subgeneral position: Main lemmas

 \textit{Case 2: }Assume that $T\ne\emptyset$.
 We see that $T\subset R$ and so $\rank_{\C}\{a_j;\ j\in T\}\le M-p$ holds.
 Since the intersection of $V$ and arbitrary $N+1$ hyperplanes $Q_j\ (1\le j\le q)$ is empty, there are at most $N$ indexes $j$ satisfying $\langle F^{(0)}_{\mathcal V}(z),a_j\rangle =0$ (i.e., $Q_j(F)(z)=0$).
 It yields that $\sharp T<N+1$, and hence $l\le \rank_{\C}\{a_j;\ j\in T\}\le M-p$.
 Then, we have

 for some positive constant $C>0$, which depends only on $Q_1,\ldots,Q_q$.

 From the above two cases, we get the conclusion of the theorem. \end{proof}

 \begin{theorem} Let the notations and the assumption be as in Theorem \ref{thm3.2} and let $\tilde\omega$ be the Nochka constant for these hypersurfaces (defined in the Lemma \ref{lem2.3}).
-Then, for every $\epsilon>0$, there exist a positive number $\delta\ (>1)$ and $C$, depending only on $\mathcal V,\epsilon$ and $Q_j$ such that
+Then, for every $\epsilon>0$, there exist positive numbers $\delta\ (>1)$ and $C$, depending only on $\mathcal V,\epsilon$ and $Q_j$ such that

 \end{theorem}

 \begin{proof} We denote by $A$ the left hand side.
 Thus

 Choose a positive number $\delta_0(\epsilon/l)$ with the properties as in Proposition \ref{pro3.1}, where $l=\sum_{j=1}^q\omega_j$.
 For an arbitrarily fixed $\delta\ge \delta_0(\epsilon/l)$, we obtain